 Vaccines provided in Canada are safe and effective.
 All vaccines must go through safety extensive testing before being distributed in Canada.
 Once approved for use, vaccines continue to be monitored.
 Vaccines protect you and others from diseases that are dangerous and even deadly, and many dangerous diseases are now rare in Canada due to widespread vaccination; getting vaccinated and following the proper Covid-19 precautions are the safest and most effective ways to protect yourself and others.

 The BC Centre of Disease Control has determined that all vaccines approved in Canada will help protect you against COVID-19.
 In clinical trials, those who had been vaccinated were significantly less likely to become sick from COVID-19, be hospitalized, or die from the disease.
 While some people may still get COVID-19 after being vaccinated, all vaccines have shown to provide a high level of protection against serious illness and death.

 Along with getting vaccinated, there are several more things you can do to stay healthy and prevent the spread of COVID-19.
-For further health guidance, please visit UBC’s COVID-19 website.
+For detailed health guidance in light of the ever-changing Covid-19 rules and regulations, please visit UBC’s COVID-19 website.

-If you are joining UBC as a first-year undergraduate student, UBC may consider deferring your offer of admission under certain circumstances.
+If you are joining UBC as a first-year undergraduate student, you may be considering deferring your offer of admission depending on your situation.
 For information on eligibility and applying for a deferral, please refer to the UBC website.

 The UBC Quarantine Bursary is a one-time needs-based bursary to support UBC students who do not meet current federal exemptions for mandatory quarantine upon arrival in Canada.
 If you are required to quarantine upon entry into Canada to begin or continue your studies, you may be eligible for financial assistance.
 The bursary intended to help alleviate financial hardship and may not cover the entire cost of your stay.